ranfysvalle02/just-a-bag-of-words/README.md

 ```

 **Explanation:**
-- `CountVectorizer` converts the text documents into a sparse matrix of word frequencies.
+- `CountVectorizer` converts the text documents into a sparse matrix where each row represents a document and each column represents a word in the vocabulary.
 - This basic BoW model doesn't consider word order or semantics.